-The course is delivered on on-site and suitable for groups of all sizes.
+The course is delivered online and is suitable for groups of all sizes.
 Upon completion of the training course participants are provided with a certificate of competency and three months of ongoing remote Q&A support.

 Enquire about our viscosity training course and availability.

 The Viscosity Basics – What is viscosity?

 - Shear rate, shear stress and shear strain

 - Shear thinning, shear thickening, yield stress and thixotropy

 - Learning the effects of temperature on viscosity measurements

 Viscometer use – How to take the best reading

 - To stir or not to stir?
 Sample handling and conditioning.